By Mario Alexandre · March 27, 2026 · 9 min read

 }

-You can generate this structure automatically by pasting your raw idea into sinc-LLM.
+You can build this structure automatically.
+Just paste your raw idea into sinc-LLM.
 The tool fills in all 6 bands for you.

-Now that you understand the 6-band framework, here is how to go deeper:
+You know the 6-band framework.
+Here is how to go further: